About the (in)equivalence between holonomic versus non-holonomic theories of gravity

 In this work, we avoid phrasing holonomic $(g,\Gamma)$ \textit{versus} non-holonomic $(e,A)$ theories of gravity as just different formalisms.
-We do not take the aforementioned equivalences for granted, and we adopt the point of view that holonomic \textit{versus} non-holonomic theories of gravity are fundamentally distinct -- unless unequivocally proven otherwise.
-The reason for this is three-fold: i) classical equivalences might not hold quantum mechanically; ii) to the author's knowledge, it is not known if it holds for general metric-affine dynamics and; iii) it actually fails on degenerate spacetimes \cite{kaul2016a,kaul2016b,kaul2019}.
+We do not take the aforementioned equivalences for granted, and we adopt the point of view that holonomic \textit{versus} non-holonomic theories of gravity are fundamentally distinct --- unless unequivocally proven otherwise.
+The reason for this is three-fold: (i) a classical equivalence might not hold quantum mechanically; (ii) to the author's knowledge, it is not known if this equivalence hold for a general metric-affine dynamics and; (iii) it is known to fail on degenerate spacetimes~\cite{kaul2016a,kaul2016b,kaul2019}.